3ace2jacks/LAid/backend/README.md

 To run the development server use the command `python manage.py runserver`.
 This will by default host the application on a lightweight web server located at `localhost:8000`.

 Beware that this server is not intended for end-users to use, but as a tool for the front-end application to use.
 It is therefore diffcult to navigate, you need the exact urls to get some information from it.

+A running example of this can be found at api.laid.cool:8000.